- Why Go On A Liveaboard?

 Tiare Cruise is an excellent choice for diving enthusiasts as each traveling member of the boat is provided with a diving station that includes personal storage.
 The ship’s dive deck also features hot water showers.

-Diving equipment is present aboard Tiara Cruise as members of the boat will have the choice between using air, or certificate required nitrox-32.
+Diving equipment is present aboard Tiara Cruise and members of the boat will have the choice between using air or nitrox.

 Each diver on Tiare Cruise will be given an Enos GPS beacon as a safety precaution.